othmen30/My-Tutorials/DigitalOcean - Initial Server Setup with Ubuntu 20.04.md

 ## Step 1 — Logging in as root

-To log into your server, you will need to know your server’s public IP address.
+To log into your server, you will need to know your **server’s public IP address**.
 You will also need the password or — if you installed an SSH key for authentication — the private key for the root user’s account.
-If you have not already logged into your server, you may want to follow our guide on how to connect to Droplets with SSH, which covers this process in detail.
+If you have not already logged into your server, you may want to follow the guide **on how to connect to Droplets with SSH**, which covers this process in detail.

 If you are not already connected to your server, log in now as the root user using the following command (substitute the highlighted portion of the command with your server’s public IP address):